 "It's giving me an avenue to learn how to work and talk with people in dire circumstances," he said.
 "It's helping me build on my experience to work with veterans."

-In addition to his job and studies, Pickering volunteers with the Buddy-to-Buddy Program, an organization that’s part of the University of Michigan Depression Center’s Military Support Programs and Networks.
-The Buddy-to-Buddy Program offers resources and peer-to-peer support to veterans.
+In addition to his job and studies, Pickering has also volunteered with the Buddy-to-Buddy Program, a former organization that was part of the University of Michigan Depression Center's Military Support Programs and Networks.
+The Buddy-to-Buddy Program offered resources and peer-to-peer support to veterans.

 "I know that if I were having a crisis, I would rather talk to a vet than someone who wasn't.
 People who aren't veterans can still do a great job, but a veteran can relate on a different level.
 'This guy knows what I did, we went through a similar experience,'" he said.
 "There's a reason why they are your brothers and sisters.
 You're a huge family.
 Some things kind of follow you afterward.
 And you need help with that."